Visual Resources Center

 FACILITIES AND EQUIPMENT:

-Beginning in January 2014, the Visual Resources Center will house two collaboration labs that students can reserve individually or in small groups.
+The Visual Resources Center houses a seminar room and two collaboration labs that students can reserve individually or in small groups.
 These spaces give students a place to practice presentations, hold group meetings, photograph their own work, or simply study in peace.
 Students can also come to the Visual Resources Center to use Canon Rebel cameras, Canon Vixia HD camcorders, flatbed scanners, or one of four iMac workstations.
 A small collection of art publications and reference materials is also available.

 In addition to these resources, lecture rooms and studio classrooms are equipped for teaching studio art, design, and art history with dual projection systems, document cameras, DVD players, and PC and Mac computers.